This is the process that most of the case studies on the website have followed.

 The Process In a Nutshell

-- Rough sketch of the tub with external dimensions
+- Order Consulting Online and send through a rough sketch of the tub with external dimensions

 - Details of any features eg water falls that you are looking for

 - Position of the control room

 - Photos and video of the site

 - Plumbing Layout